ejd53/iata-icao-tooltips/README.md

 		]
 }
 ```
 This structure is preferred, as it is easier to change the presentation.
-(The built-in renderers present name and country slightly
-differently between the tooltip and inline renderers, for example.)
+(The built-in renderers present name and country slightly differently between the tooltip and inline renderers, for example.)
 It is also easier to extend this if you want to.

+Your server-side script will need to set the correct MIME type.
+For PHP, `header('Content-Type: application/json');` at the top of your script will do this.

 The built-in tooltip renderer recognises two additional properties "kind" and "isCurrent", in addition to the basic "name" and
 "country".
 Where these properties are present, they result in the <span> elements around each match in the tooltip having